ska-sa/spead2/doc/tut-8-recv-memory-pool.rst

    In Glibc (the standard C library on most Linux distributions) the memory allocator uses heuristics to try to avoid this.
-However, for allocations bigger than 32 MiB (at the time of writing) it will always request memory directly from the operating system, and return to directly to the operating system when it is freed.
+However, for allocations bigger than 32 MiB (at the time of writing) it will always request memory directly from the operating system, and return it directly to the operating system when it is freed.
 That is why we see such poor performance with our 64 MiB heaps.